Autoseor/lane-change-fsm-system/README.md

 5. **Returning Lane**
    After passing the obstacle, the vehicle safely returns to the original lane.

 The vehicle changes lanes when an obstacle is detected and returns to the original lane after passing the obstacle.
+The FSM transitions between states based on lane detection, vehicle detection, and distance measurements.

 ---

 ## Experimental Scenarios

-To evaluate the autonomous lane change system, three driving scenarios were designed.
+To evaluate the autonomous lane change system, four driving scenarios were designed.

-1. **Normal Driving**
+**Scenario 1 - Basic Overtaking**
-The vehicle follows the lane without obstacles.
+The vehicle ignores vehicles in the adjacent lane and continues driving.

-2. **Obstacle Avoidance**
-When an obstacle is detected in the current lane, the system performs a lane change maneuver.
+If a vehicle is detected ahead in the same lane, it changes lanes and then returns to the original lane.

-3. **Lane Recovery**
+**Scenario 2 - Consecutive Overtaking**
+The vehicle detects a vehicle ahead in the same lane and changes lanes to overtake.
+However, if another vehicle is detected ahead in the lane to return to, it overtakes the vehicle as well before returning.

+**Scenario 3 - Lane Change with Rear Vehicle**
+The vehicle detects a vehicle ahead in the same lane.
+However, if another vehicle is detected approaching from behind in the target lane, it decelerates and waits.
+After the vehicle passes, it changes lanes and returns.

+**Scenario 4 - Lane Change During Overtaking**
+The vehicle detects a vehicle ahead in the same lane and changes lanes.
+While overtaking, it detects a vehicle ahead in the current lane, so it changes lanes again.
-After overtaking the obstacle, the vehicle safely returns to the original lane.
+Instead of initiating another overtaking maneuver, the system treats this lane change as a return to the original lane.

 ---

 ## Results

+The system was tested in multiple driving scenarios and demonstrated reliable lane following and autonomous overtaking behavior.
-The autonomous driving system successfully demonstrated the following capabilities:
+The experimental results confirmed that the proposed system can perform the following functions:

 - Stable lane following
-- Obstacle detection using LiDAR and camera
+- Vehicle detection using camera and LiDAR
-- Safe lane change using FSM-based decision logic
+- Safe lane changes using FSM-based decision logic
 - Autonomous return to the original lane

 ## Repository Structure